 Potential Developments in Blockchain Voting

-The future of blockchain in voting looks pretty exciting!
+The future of blockchain in voting looks quite promising!
 Here are some cool things we might see:

 - More Secure Elections: With blockchain, we could have a way to make sure votes are safe and can’t be changed.
 This means fewer worries about cheating!